CaliLuke/llm-image-tagger/README.md

 - ChromaDB for vector storage and similarity search
 - Asynchronous image processing with stop/resume capability

+### Image Processing Details

+The application processes each image in three distinct steps, providing real-time progress updates throughout:

+1. **Description Generation (0-33%)**
+   - Sends the image to Ollama with a prompt for a concise description
+   - Returns a structured description in JSON format
+   - Progress updates reflect both step completion and Ollama's processing status

+2. **Tag Extraction (33-67%)**
+   - Analyzes the image for relevant tags (objects, styles, colors, etc.)
+   - Generates 5-10 descriptive tags in JSON format
+   - Progress updates combine step position and Ollama's processing status

+3. **Text Content Analysis (67-100%)**
+   - Detects and extracts any visible text in the image
+   - Returns a structured response with text content and presence flag
+   - Final progress update (100%) includes complete metadata

+Each step yields progress updates that are scaled within its range, ensuring smooth progress tracking in the UI.
+The process can be interrupted at any point, and all progress is persisted to enable resuming from the last completed step.

 ## Prerequisites

 - **Python 3.11+**: Ensure Python 3.11 or newer is installed on your system